Air North: History

 A Douglas DC-3 in Air North livery.
 The airline acquired several DC-3s throughout the 1980s.

-The airline was established by Joe Sparling and Tom Woods, and started flight training and general purpose charter operations in 1977 with a single Cessna 206.
-Throughout the 1980s, the company grew and acquired several aircraft including Douglas DC-3s, a Douglas DC-4, and a variety of Cessnas, de Havillands and other aircraft.
-Air North also began offering scheduled passenger and cargo service in addition to charter services.

-During the 1990s, its piston-powered fleet were replaced with more modern and reliable turboprop aircraft, and by 2000 the fleet consisted of one Beechcraft Model 99 and three Hawker Siddeley 748 Series 2As.

 The Vuntut Gwitchin First Nation of Old Crow also began investing in Air North during this time.
 This investment enabled Air North to acquire two Boeing 737-200 jets in 2002.
-These jets allowed Air North to begin competing with the mainline carriers between Yukon and Vancouver, Calgary and Edmonton.
-These routes proved to be successful and have since been joined by Kelowna, Yellowknife, Ottawa, Toronto, and Victoria.
-Since Air North began scheduled jet service, passenger traffic at the Erik Nielsen Whitehorse International Airport has doubled, and by 2014 nearly 60% of Whitehorse passengers were flying Air North.

-The Beech 99 was sold in 2005, a fourth Hawker Siddeley 748 was acquired in 2006, and in 2008 a Boeing 737-200 Combi was acquired.
-The combi's large main deck cargo door and moveable bulkhead allowed for all-cargo as well as mixed cargo/passenger operations.
-A gravel kit was later installed on the 737 Combi, allowing the aircraft to operate on the airline's northern routes.

 An Air North Boeing 737-500 in July 2012.
 The airline acquired several 737s in the 2010s.

 In 2010, the airline started a new fleet expansion and modernization plan, purchasing a 737-400 and a winglet-equipped 737-500.
-In 2012, a fifth HS-748 (a pure freighter equipped with the large freight door) and a second 737-500 were acquired.
-This was followed by a third 737-500 in 2014, sporting an updated livery, and a fourth 737-500 entered service in 2016.

 In 2017, two ATR 42 combi aircraft were introduced to replace existing HS748 aircraft, ending worldwide scheduled passenger HS-748 service.
 With newer aircraft in service, the three 737-200s and five HS-748s were retired or sold.
 Some are now parked behind Air North's maintenance base and used for spare parts and staff training.

 During the 2021 Canadian federal election, NDP leader Jagmeet Singh's campaign chartered an Air North Boeing 737-500.

 In 2024, the company's fleet was further updated with the introduction of two 737-800 aircraft.
 Both are equipped with winglets, improved performance and updated, Boeing Sky-style interiors.

-One of two Boeing 737-800s acquired in 2024.